MuH3gPaB/epam_courses/UNIT07/README.md

 WDT start counting from 10 to zero (one count per second) on resource creation.

-When WDT comes to zero, _noMoreData_ is flag set up.
+When WDT comes to zero, _noMoreData_ flag sets up.

 If thread tries to get data when _noMoreData_ flag is true, the NoSuchElementException is thrown.